Jasonxu0109/MangroveDB/README.md

 MangroveDB offers browser, analysis and visualization functions to accelerate the investigation of molecular adaptation to intertidal environments in mangrove plants.

+# Cite
+Please cite the following paper if you used MangroveDB in your research.

+Xu, C., Zheng, H.-L. (2023) MangroveDB: A comprehensive online database for mangrove plants based on multi-omics data.